easybuilders/easybuild/docs/Extended_dry_run.rst

       (in /home/example/easybuild/easybuild/software/WRF/3.6.1-intel-2015a-dmpar)

 Likewise, runtime patching performed by the easyblock itself can not work either.
-If the ``apply_regex_substitutions`` function (available from ``easybuild.tools.filetools``), is used, a clear overview is included in the dry run output.
+If the ``apply_regex_substitutions`` function (available from ``easybuild.tools.filetools``) is used, a clear overview is included in the dry run output.

 For example, in the ``configure`` step of the WRF easyblock when using the Intel compilers, this yields::